Until Dawn Review

 This is a horror game, and because you get to decide how multiple characters handle situations, it quickly engulfs you within its world.
 You really feel a bond to the diverse cast; they all have their strengths and faults, but you become a part of them and their story through the decisions you make.

 Fittingly enough for a game utilizing a mechanic called the Butterfly Effect, your decisions often have long-lasting repercussions, making each one a tense, brain-racking choice.
 Additionally, the graphics look superb and the music helps set the isolated, horrific setting.
 You'll be on the edge of your seat wondering who—or what—is behind the terrifying events.
+But don't fret if you're jittery about blood because there are ways to control how much gore is displayed.

 Players tend to be divided on quick-time events, timed button presses during cutscenes, but I enjoy them as a nice way to keep you engaged in the cutscenes rather than just watching.
+Plus, some of these can be pretty tricky with their short spans to hit the button—you've earned your trophies if you can successfully complete all QTE sections.

 I love this game; listing its failures requires some nitpicking: